telerik/kendo-ui-core/docs/web/grid/how-to/pdf-export/all-page-content-with-all-pages.md

 ---
-title: Export full page content with Kendo UI Grid all pages
+title: Export All Pages and Full Page Content
-page_title: Export full page content with Kendo UI Grid all pages
+page_title: Export All Pages and Full Page Content | Kendo UI Grid Widget
-description: Export full page content with Kendo UI Grid all pages
+description: "Learn how to export all Kendo UI Grid pages and their full data and visual content."
+slug: howto_export_allpagesand_full_page_content_pdf_grid
 ---

-# Export a PDF including all Grid pages and all pages content
+# Export All Pages and Full Page Content

-This example demonstrates how to export the full page content along with Grid all pages in a PDF file.
+This example demonstrates how to export all Kendo UI Grid pages and their full page content in a PDF file.

-#### Example:
+###### Example

 ```html
     <button class="k-button">Export Grid</button>